RadoslavTsvetanov/Train-y/README.md

 ### Our app tracks you

 To collect data about bussiness we have access to the your location and we passively monitpor you without the need of interaction (which is way better than the current way which is to scan your card in one of these places in the bus which one rarely does since he has no incentive to do so, while you have an incentive to use our app)

+### Putting in prod
+since this app needs to operate closely woth government services we dont want to be a third party but instead provide this to the governemnt to become first party system for easier integration and handling og other legal things